 We asked several Chef Instructors at Auguste Escoffier School of Culinary Arts for their top book recommendations.
 Here’s our roundup of the most commonly recommended choices.
 After all, if you want to become a chef, well… reading chef books is a great place to start.

 7 Books Chefs Should Read According to Escoffier Chefs

 1. Best for Food Science: On Food and Cooking, by Harold McGee

 For 35 years, this book has been beloved by home cooks and culinary professors alike.
 It’s even included in culinary school curricula.
 The author, Harold McGee, is considered one of the most authoritative food chemists in modern history.

-On Food and Cooking takes a deep dive into the science behind cooking — including the what’s and the why’s around foundational elements like temperatures and ingredients.
-With this said, the book remains accessible for the layperson, so you don’t need to have a degree in food science to understand the content.
+On Food and Cooking takes a deep dive into the science behind cooking—including the what’s and the why’s around foundational elements like temperatures and ingredients.
+That said, the book remains accessible for the layperson, so you don’t need to have a degree in food science to understand the content.